-Greece’s current account (C/A) balance recorded a deficit of 955.8 million in March, improving against February’s deficit of 1.29 billion, Bank of Greece (BoG) figures showed on Monday.
+Greece’s current account (C/A) balance recorded a deficit of 1.18 billion in January, deepening from December’s deficit of 1.51 billion, Bank of Greece (BoG) figures showed on Thursday.

-Greece’s central government primary cash surplus recorded a surplus of 7.45 billion euros in the first four months of the year, Bank of Greece (BoG) figures showed on Thursday.
+Greece’s central government primary cash balance recorded a surplus of 832 million euros in the first two months of the year, Bank of Greece (BoG) figures have shown.